-MODERN SLAVERY POLICY STATEMENT for the year ending 29 February 2020
+MODERN SLAVERY ACT POLICY STATEMENT for the financial year ending 28 February 2021

-C&C Group is committed to doing business with respect for human rights and to implementing and enforcing effective systems and controls to guarantee that human rights are not being breached.
-C&C Group’s overall commitment to human rights is set out in the C&C Group plc Code of Conduct (the “Code”), which all employees and business units are required to apply.
-The Code states that C&C Group does not tolerate forced, bonded or involuntary labour.
+C&C is committed to doing business with respect for human rights and to implementing and enforcing effective systems and controls to guarantee that human rights are not being breached.
+The Group’s overall commitment to safeguarding human rights is set out in the C&C Group plc Code of Conduct (the ‘Code’), which all employees and business units are required to apply.
+The Code states that C&C does not tolerate forced, bonded or involuntary labour.

 C&C is a leading, vertically integrated premium drinks company which manufactures, markets and distributes branded beer, cider, wine, spirits, and soft drinks across the UK and Ireland.
-The Group’s portfolio of owned/exclusive brands include: Bulmers, the leading Irish cider brand; Tennent’s, the leading Scottish beer brand; Magners the premium international cider brand; exclusive distribution of the AB InBev portfolio in Ireland including Budweiser, the fourth largest LAD brand; as well as a range of fast-growing, super-premium and craft ciders and beers, such as Heverlee, Menabrea and Orchard Pig.
+The Group’s portfolio of owned/exclusive brands include: Bulmers, the leading Irish cider brand; Tennent’s, the leading Scottish beer brand; Magners the premium international cider brand; exclusive distribution of the AB InBev portfolio in Ireland including Budweiser, the fourth largest LAD brand; as well as a range of fast-growing, super-premium and craft ciders and beers, such as Heverlee, Menabrea, Five Lamps; Innis & Gunn and Orchard Pig.

-- C&C is the No.#1 drinks distributor to the UK and Ireland hospitality sectors.
-Operating under the Matthew Clark, Bibendum, Tennent’s and C&C Gleeson brands, the Group supplies over 35,000 pubs, bars, restaurants and hotels, and is a key route-to-market for major international beverage companies.
+C&C is the No.1 independent drinks distributor to the UK and Ireland hospitality sectors.
+Operating under the Matthew Clark, Bibendum, Tennent’s and Bulmers Ireland brands, the Group supplies over 35,000 pubs, bars, restaurants and hotels, and is a key route-to-market for local and international beverage companies.

-As part of our commitment to ensuring that there is no modern slavery or human trafficking in our supply chain, we has the following internal policies to ensure that we are conducting business in an ethical and transparent manner:
+As part of our commitment to ensuring that there is no modern slavery or human trafficking in our business or supply chain, we implement the following internal policies to ensure that we are conducting business in an ethical and transparent manner:

-- Whistleblowing Code – each of our employees have access to an externally facilitated whistleblowing hotline that enables them to raise any concerns that they might have without fear of reprisal.
+• Whistleblowing Code – all of our employees have access to an externally facilitated whistleblowing hotline that enables them to raise any concerns that they might have confidentially and without fear of reprisal.
 No reports were registered via the whistleblowing line in the financial year relating to modern slavery or human trafficking.

-We understand the risk of modern slavery taking place in our supply chain.
+We understand the potential risk of modern slavery taking place in our supply chain.
 To mitigate any unethical behaviour, as part of our supplier on-boarding process, we carry out a formal supplier approval process across our supply base, which includes a focus upon human rights and labour standards policies.
 We also carry out audits of our supply base on a periodic basis.

 Matthew Clark and Bibendum are registered with the Alcohol Wholesale Registration Scheme (AWRS) and as part of our commitment only trade with suppliers who are registered and demonstrate compliance with the scheme (unless an authorised exemption applies).

-All Executive Committee members together with colleagues across all business units, including in our Procurement and Human Resources teams receive training on a periodic basis to ensure that they are qualified to understand the importance of ethical trading and the risks of modern slavery and human trafficking such that it remains at the forefront of their mind when carrying out business activities.
+All Executive Committee members together with colleagues across all business units, including in our Procurement and Human Resources teams receive training on a periodic basis to ensure that they understand the importance of ethical behaviour and the risks of modern slavery and human trafficking, such that it remains at the forefront of their minds when carrying out their duties.

 Compliance with this Policy

 This policy applies to all colleagues, but also to consultants, contractors and agency staff in relation to their work for, or on behalf of, C&C or any company within the Group.
 50% owned joint ventures are expected to put in place policies consistent with this policy.
 Failure to comply with this policy may result in disciplinary action being taken against any colleagues concerned or the termination of contracts with contractors working for any business unit.

-We expect our suppliers to support our commitment, including the Group’s approach to forced, bonded or involuntary labour.
-To ensure adherence to and continual improvement against this policy, we reserve the right to visit and assess our suppliers’ commitment to the policy.
-In the event of non-compliance, we expect our suppliers to be committed and engaged in remedying the issue within a time-frame set out in a corrective action plan to be agreed with the supplier.
+We expect our suppliers to support our commitment to safeguarding human rights, including the Group’s approach to forced, bonded or involuntary labour.
+To ensure adherence to and continual improvement of this policy, we reserve the right to visit and assess our suppliers’ commitment to the policy.
 We reserve the right to terminate any agreements should a supplier decide that compliance with this policy is impossible or where a supplier shows repeated disregard for the provisions of this policy.